-How Manufacturers, Distributors, eCommernce, and 3PL's can Simplify and Streamline the Logistics Experience
+Manufacturers, Distributors, Retailers, and 3PLs - Simplify and Streamline Logistics to Save Time and Money.

-Logistics is a complex industry, made more so by time-consuming processes and the everyday challenges that come with shipping freight from one location to another.
+Logistics is complex, made more so by time-consuming processes and the everyday challenges that come with shipping freight from one location to another.
 As capacity becomes scarce, shipping rates will continue their meteoric rise, making it harder and harder for you to stay within budget.

-Fortunately, there is a solution that simplifies the logistics experience.
+Fortunately, there is a solution to simplify your logistics.
 Through integrated supply chain management, you can better control your logistics and supply chain operations.

 Why Integrate Your Logistics Processes

 To stay competitive in today's increasingly complex and digitally driven supply chains, you need a way to facilitate supplier relationships to keep service levels intact, stay within budget, and meet the diverse needs of your operation.
 Unfortunately, there is a lot of data fragmentation, making it difficult for you to aggregate the scattered information required to manage logistics activities.